Yanu009/Test/readme.md

-# Test Telegram Bot
+# Finance Telegram Bot

-This repository contains a simple Telegram bot demonstrating various Telegram UI elements such as reply keyboards, inline keyboards, and web apps.
+A marketing-friendly Telegram bot that helps you track personal income and expenses with rich UI elements.

 ## Setup